alpatania/AHBA_microarray_Mapper/README.md

 ## Citing
 If you make use of this work in your research please cite the following [paper](https://www.biorxiv.org/content/10.1101/476382v1):

-Patania, Alice, et al. "Topological gene-expression networks recapitulate brain anatomy and function." bioRxiv (2018): 476382.
+Patania, Alice, Pierluigi Selvaggi, Mattia Veronese, Ottavia DiPasquale, Paul Expert, and Giovanni Petri.
+"Topological gene-expression networks recapitulate brain anatomy and function." bioRxiv (2018): 476382.

 ### Bibtex

 @article{patania2018topological,
-  title={Topological gene-expression networks recapitulate brain anatomy and function}, author={Patania, Alice and Selvaggi, Pierluigi and Veronese, Mattia and DiPasquale, Ottavia and Expert, Paul and Petri, Giovanni}, journal={bioRxiv}, pages={476382}, year={2018}, publisher={Cold Spring Harbor Laboratory}
+  title={Topological gene-expression networks recapitulate brain anatomy and function},
+  author={Patania, Alice and Selvaggi, Pierluigi and Veronese, Mattia and DiPasquale, Ottavia and Expert, Paul and Petri, Giovanni},
+  journal={bioRxiv},
+  pages={476382},
+  year={2018},
+  publisher={Cold Spring Harbor Laboratory}
 }

 ## How to reproduce the results: